gphk-metrics/stata-manyiv/README.md

 net install manyiv, from(`c(pwd)'/stata-manyiv)
 ```

+(Change `stata-manyiv` if you download the package to a different
-If the repo were public, this can be installed directly from Stata:
+folder; e.g. `stata-manyiv-main`.)
+Note if the repo were public, this
+could be installed directly from Stata:

 ```
 local github "https://raw.githubusercontent.com"